LocaleChoiceBilbaoAbando / Centre

 Who should stay in Abando / Centre?

-Abando / Centre suits family travellers best (ranked #1 of 4 Bilbao neighbourhoods for them).
-It works less well for solo explorers (ranked #2).
+Abando / Centre suits food lovers best (ranked #1 of 4 Bilbao neighbourhoods for them).
+It works less well for family travellers (ranked #2).
 Not recommended for: Budget travellers on a tight budget; accommodation and dining here skew expensive, and the neighbourhood lacks hostels or ultra-cheap eats.

 Stay in Abando / Centre